Rareson/LammpsRelated/README.md

 This repository is devoted to tricks closely related to LAMMPS.

+I've written a simple GUI for this repository.
+After cloning this repository, you can try it with the command with a termial under the path where you put the repository:

+	python gui.py

+With a little knowledge of Python and Bash, reading the source code of gui.py, you can easily have a good idea of how I implemented these processes, such as how these packages are installed, how to test these examples.
+So I'll write no README files under every example due to my lacking of time.

 installClass.sh
 ---------------
 The script "installClass" provides the minimum working environment for LAMMPS as